LeeJSheng/ai-datascience-weekend/Week 1/README.md

 # Week 1
-This week will just be the basics ans laying the foundations and trying out what works for us
+This week will just be the basics and laying the foundations and trying out what works for us

 ## Prerequisite &amp; Set-up
 Before we meet up for our study group, there are some preliminary task that should be done, namely setting up your environment and packages.